 Section 11(c) of the Occupational Safety and Health Act of 1970 prohibits employers from retaliating against employees for exercising a variety of rights guaranteed under the OSH Act, such as filing a safety and health complaint with OSHA, raising a health and safety concern with their employers, participating in an OSHA inspection, or reporting a work-related injury or illness.
 OSHA vigorously enforces the anti-retaliation protections provided under 11(c) of the OSH Act and other federal statutes.
 For more information, see www.whistleblowers.gov.

-One of the "root causes" of workplace injuries, illnesses, and incidents is the failure to identify or recognize hazards that are present, or that could have been anticipated.
+One of the "root causes" of workplace injuries, illnesses, and incidents is the failure to identify or recognize hazards that are present, or otherwise anticipated.

 A critical element of any effective safety and health program is a "proactive," ongoing process to identify and assess such hazards.
 Hazard identification and assessment are proactive because they are processes that occur before someone gets hurt.